Listen to this story

 There is no waste in nature.
 The human cultural and economic systems produce waste, which harms and destabilizes the natural world which we ultimately depend on as a civilization.

-The first misunderstanding about climate change is related to how we perceive its impacts in time.
+The first misunderstanding about climate breakdown is related to how we perceive its impacts in our sense of time.
 It is not (only) a future issue, not a polar bear issue and indeed not a matter which only affects a few remote parts of the world.

-The situation has become dangerous during the last four years of 2014, 2015, 2016, 2017 and now continuing into 2018.
+The situation has become dangerous during the last five years of 2014, 2015, 2016, 2017, 2018 and now escalating into 2019.
 Certain parts of the world see the less immediate risks, but systematic changes affect us all.

-How is it possible that the Earth system has taken up our presence on the surface so lightly even when we have changed the chemistry of the atmosphere and the ocean with our carbon pollution?
+How is it possible that the Earth system has allowed our presence on the surface even when we have changed the chemistry of the atmosphere and the ocean with our carbon pollution?

 The fact that increasing greenhouse gas loading from human sources in the carbon cycle is cumulative makes this an extremely vicious political, economic and social problem.
-The increment which ends up in the atmosphere can only be drawn down by the natural biogeochemical system on time scales extending to tens or hundreds of thousands of years.
+The increment which ends up in the atmosphere can only be drawn down by the natural biogeochemical system on time scales extending from hundreds to tens of thousands of years.

 One component of urgency is that when surface temperatures increase after being buffered by the ocean — theoretically without the world ocean we would have average temperatures tens of degrees hotter on the surface of continents from the increased atmospheric forcing — they can do so in a non-linear fashion producing extreme weather and permanent changes.

-Climate change creates immediate impacts on human and natural systems.
-Single exceptional extreme weather events are not caused by climate change, but happen in a distinctively new climate.
+Climate breakdown creates immediate impacts on human and natural systems.
+Single exceptional extreme weather events are not caused by climate change but happen in a distinctively new climate.
 The hotter atmosphere holds more moisture which increases precipitation.
 Extreme heatwaves become more common than before.
 Ice in all its forms melts.

 There was extreme flooding in South Asia, impacting multiple cities and the country of Bangladesh of which one third was under water.
 Hurricane Harvey hit South Texas at Category 4 strength and produced record precipitation totals for many locations, including but not limited to the City of Houston.